ContentSquare/chproxy/config/README.md

 heartbeat: <heartbeat_config> | optional

 # RetryNumber - user configuration for query retry when one host cannot respond.
+# By default there are no query retries.
+# Note: Retrying may impact performance if there are many large-payload requests (such as inserts),
+# because it requires copying the request body for reuse.
 retry_number: 0

 ```